The Best of New Zealand25 Days & 24 Nights 5 Read 1 reviews

 - Walk on the Abel Tasman, Queen Charlotte, Routeburn & Kaikoura Tracks

-- Glaciers, geysers, jagged mountains, rolling pastureland & steep fiords
+- Glaciers, geysers, jagged mountains, rolling pastureland and steep fiords

-- New Zealand gastronomy & local wines, such as Oyster Bay, Sauvignon Blanc
+- New Zealand gastronomy and local wines, such as Oyster Bay, Sauvignon Blanc

 - Milford Sound Cruise, native forests, raging rivers, sweeping golden beaches